 If it rains, we will stay inside.

 Conjunctions play a crucial role in the English language.
-They help create connections and coherence within our sentences, making our writing flow smoothly.
-By following these guidelines, you'll make sure your writing is clear, engaging, and free from grammatical errors.
+They help create connections and coherence within our sentences, making our writing flow nice and smooth.
+By following these guidelines, you can ensure your writing is clear, engaging, and free from any of the grammatical errors.

 Common Conjunction Mistakes